-- 8. List two factors on which acceleration due to gravity depends. - Ans.
-The mass of the earth and the distance between the object and the centre of the earth. - 9.
+- 10. List two factors on which acceleration due to gravity depends. - Ans.
+The mass of the earth and the distance between the object and the centre of the earth. - 11.
 Is there any change in the velocity of a freely falling object?
 Discuss. - Ans.
-Yes, because of the constant acceleration due to gravity, the velocity of a freely falling object continues to increase as it falls towards the earth's surface. - 10.
-Explain how Newton's third law of motion is applicable to gravitational force. - Ans.
-Newton's third law of motion says that for every action force, there is an equal and opposite reaction force.
-In case of gravitational force between two objects, the force that one object exerts is equal to the force the other object exerts on the first one.
-Moreover, these two are in opposite direction. - 11.
+Yes, because of the constant acceleration due to gravity, the velocity of a freely falling object continues to increase as it falls towards the earth's surface. - 12.
 For a heavenly body that has both mass and radius twice those of earth's, what is the value of acceleration due to gravity at its surface?